The Apprentice Australia

-The Apprentice Australia was an Australian reality television series which aired on the Nine Network.
+The Apprentice Australia is an Australian reality television series which aired on the Nine Network.
 It was based on NBC's The Apprentice.
 It first aired on 28 September 2009 and last aired on 23 November 2009, and features Mark Bouris, the founder and chairman of Wizard Home Loans and Yellow Brick Road, as the chief executive officer (CEO).
 It is narrated by Andrew Daddo, and the series' winner received a one-year employment contract worth $200,000 at a job managing Bouris' newest business venture, Yellow Brick Road.